tronfrance/tronsr-template/INTRO.md

 Nous souhaitons fournir une alternative aux candidats traditionnels.

 Tron-France aims to become the Tron reference in France.
-We wish to be a credbile alternative to the other candidates.
+We wish to be a trustworthy alternative to other well-known candidates.

 Tron-France est localisé à Paris.
 Et notre équipe est composée de deux personnes.
 Tron-France is based in Paris.
 We are a team of two people.